 In patients with HFrEF, an aldosterone antagonist plus either an ACE inhibitor or an ARB is preferred over the combination of an ACE inhibitor and ARB.

-In patients with HFpEF, spironolactone reduces hospitalization for heart failure and likely reduces cardiovascular mortality (1).
+In patients with HFpEF, spironolactone reduces hospitalization for heart failure and likely reduces cardiovascular mortality (1 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).
 Thus, aldosterone antagonists should be used in patients with HFpEF, particularly if they are volume overloaded and/or have a history of HF hospitalization.
 Loop diuretics can be minimized if necessary to accommodate the use of aldosterone antagonists.

-All patients with HFrEF should be given oral ACE inhibitors unless contraindicated (eg, by plasma creatinine > 2.8 mg/dL [> 250 micromol/L], bilateral renal artery stenosis, renal artery stenosis in a solitary kidney, or previous angioedema due to ACE inhibitors).
+All patients with HFrEF should be given oral ACE inhibitors unless contraindicated (eg, by plasma creatinine > 2.8 mg/dL [> 250 micromol/L], bilateral renal artery stenosis Renal Artery Stenosis and Occlusion Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
+Renal artery occlusion is a complete blockage of blood flow through one or... read more , renal artery stenosis in a solitary kidney, or previous angioedema due to ACE inhibitors).

 ACE inhibitors reduce production of angiotensin II and breakdown of bradykinin, mediators that affect the sympathetic nervous system, endothelial function, vascular tone, and myocardial performance.
 Hemodynamic effects include

 ACE inhibitors prolong survival and reduce HF hospitalizations.
-For patients with atherosclerosis and a vascular disorder, these drugs reduce the risk of myocardial infarction and stroke.
+For patients with atherosclerosis Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more and a vascular disorder, these drugs reduce the risk of myocardial infarction and stroke.
 For patients with diabetes, they delay onset of nephropathy.
 Thus, ACE inhibitors may be used in patients with diastolic dysfunction and any of these disorders.

 The starting dose typically should be low (usually one fourth to one half of the target dose depending on blood pressure and renal function); the dose is gradually adjusted upward over 8 weeks as tolerated, then continued indefinitely.
 Usual target doses of representative drugs include enalapril 10 to 20 mg twice a day, lisinopril 20 to 30 mg once a day, and ramipril 5 mg twice a day; there are many others.

 If the hypotensive effect (more marked in patients with hyponatremia or volume depletion) is troublesome, it can often be minimized by separating administration of other blood pressure–lowering drugs, reducing the dose of concomitant diuretics, using a longer acting ACE inhibitor (eg, perindopril), or giving the dose at bedtime.
 ACE inhibitors often cause mild to moderate reversible serum creatinine elevation due to vasodilation of the efferent glomerular arteriole.
 An initial 20 to 30% increase in creatinine is no reason to stop the drug but does require closer monitoring, slower increases in dose, reduction in diuretic dose, or avoidance of nonsteroidal anti-inflammatory drugs (NSAIDs).
-Because aldosterone’s effect is reduced, potassium retention (hyperkalemia) may result, especially in patients receiving potassium supplements.
+Because aldosterone’s effect is reduced, potassium retention (hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There... read more ) may result, especially in patients receiving potassium supplements.
 Cough occurs in 5 to 15% of patients, probably because bradykinin accumulates, but other causes of cough should also be considered.
 Occasionally, rash or dysgeusia occurs.
-Angioedema is rare but can be life threatening and is a contraindication to ACE inhibitors.
+Angioedema Angioedema Angioedema is edema of the deep dermis and subcutaneous tissues.
+It is usually an acute but sometimes a chronic mast cell–mediated reaction caused by exposure to a drug (eg, angiotensin-converting... read more is rare but can be life threatening and is a contraindication to ACE inhibitors.
 Alternatively, ARBs can be used, although rarely cross-reactivity is reported.
 Both are contraindicated in pregnancy.

 Serum electrolytes and renal function should be measured before an ACE inhibitor is started, at 1 month, and after each significant increase in dose or change in clinical condition.
 If dehydration or poor renal function due to acute illness develops, the ACE inhibitor dose may need to be reduced or the drug may be temporarily stopped.

 In HFpEF, a randomized controlled trial of the ACE inhibitor perindopril demonstrated improved exercise capacity.
-It did not improve survival, although there was a high rate of crossover from placebo to ACE inhibitor in this trial (2).
+It did not improve survival, although there was a high rate of crossover from placebo to ACE inhibitor in this trial (2 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).
 Given the very high prevalence of hypertension in HFpEF, it is reasonable to use an ACE inhibitor to control hypertension in these patients as these drugs may have secondary beneficial effects on exercise capacity in these patients.

 These drugs are not demonstrably superior to ACE inhibitors but are less likely to cause cough and angioedema; they may be used when these adverse effects prohibit ACE inhibitor use.